Cowboys hoping next time they see Ezekiel Elliott on field isn't October

 ARLINGTON, Texas -- Now the Dallas Cowboys hope the next time they see Ezekiel Elliott on the field is a lot sooner than Oct.
 29 against the Washington Redskins.

-Elliott will travel to New York today in preparation for Tuesday's appeal hearing for his six-game suspension for violating the NFL's personal conduct policy.
+Elliott will travel to New York on Sunday in preparation for Tuesday's appeal hearing for his six-game suspension for violating the NFL's personal conduct policy.
 Nobody quite knows when a decision will be made by arbitrator Harold Henderson, but the Cowboys felt it was important to get Elliott at least a little work during Saturday's preseason win against the Oakland Raiders.

 "He has done a really good job in practice getting ready for Week 1," coach Jason Garrett said.
 "The other guys have gotten opportunities as well.
 Obviously they have gotten a lot more in the preseason games.
-They've worked with the ones.
+They've worked with the 1s.
 But we've tried to get him ready to play Week 1, understanding the appeal process will get underway."

 Elliott played 10 snaps and had six carries for 18 yards and two catches for 6 yards.
 After one series, his night was over.

-Elliott did not speak after the game but the Cowboys felt the effect of having him on the field, even for just one series.
+Elliott did not speak after the game, but the Cowboys felt the effect of having him on the field, even for just one series.

 "I told him it felt good for him just being in that huddle," quarterback Dak Prescott said.
 "Us getting together, we had a great drive right here.
 He's a guy that we know what he can do in this league.
 Doesn't have to have much time."